- General Information

 Neighborhood Sustainability Grants

-The Neighborhood Sustainability Grant was created to inspire creative projects that enhance community sustainability efforts and foster community partnerships that promote sustainable and healthy lifestyles.
+The Neighborhood Sustainability Grant program was created to inspire creative projects that enhance community sustainability efforts and foster community partnerships that promote sustainable and healthy lifestyles.
 The Neighborhood Sustainability Grant is funded through the Environmental Management Fee.
 Individuals, groups of individuals, community groups, educational groups, and not-for-profit organizations (501 C-3) whose projects are within Flagstaff city limits are eligible for awards up to $5,000.

 Each year, the Sustainability Commission invites local community groups and residents to apply for funding.
 Neighborhood Sustainability Grants can help launch or continue community sustainability projects.
 Successful projects will further sustainability or water conservation goals, include education and outreach to the broader community, and will involve volunteer engagement or building community partnerships.
 Projects in the below areas are encouraged.